 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!

-As might be expected, the largest corporate data security spend in 2017 will come from the United States at $36.9 billion.
-Western Europe will be next at $19.2 billion followed by Asia/Pacific (excluding Japan).
-Large businesses, those with more than 500 employees, will account for about two-thirds of all data security spend.
-The amount is forecasted to exceed $50 billion by 2019.
+As might be expected, the largest security solutions spend in 2018 will come from the United States at $38 billion.
+The United Kingdom will be next at $6.5 billion, followed by China ($6.0 billion).
+Large businesses, those with more than 500 employees, will account for about two-thirds of all corporate data security spend.

 - Consider using multifactor authentication for computer access.

 - Lock your screen when you walk away from your computer or device.

 - Beware of your surroundings, especially in public places.
 If you can see your screen, chances are others can, too.